 Although the war in Kosovo had deep historical roots, its immediate causes can be found in the decision of Milosevic regime in Serbia to eliminate the autonomy of its Kosovo province in 1989.

 The regime committed widespread human rights abuses in the following decade, at first meeting only non-violent resistance from the province's ethnic Albanian majority.
 However, in 1998 ethnic Albanian guerrillas calling themselves the Kosovo Liberation Army (KLA) began attacks on Serbian police and Yugoslav army troops.
 The Milosevic regime responded with increasingly violent and indiscriminate repression.
 From February 1998 until March 1999, conflict between the KLA and Serb forces (as well as armed Serb attacks on ethnic Albanian civilians) drove more than 400,000 people from their homes and killed more than 2,500 people.

 The United States and other Western countries used sanctions and other forms of pressure to try to persuade Milosevic to cease repression and restore autonomy to Kosovo, without success.
 The increasing deterioration of the situation on the ground led the international Contact Group (United States, Britain, France, Germany, Italy and Russia) to agree on January 29, 1999 on a draft peace plan for Kosovo.
-They invited the two sides to Rambouillet, near Paris, to start peace talks based on the plan on February 6.
-As an inducement to the parties to comply, on January 30 the North Atlantic Council agreed to authorize NATO Secretary-General Javier Solana to launch NATO air strikes against targets in Serbia, after consulting with NATO members, if the Serb side rejected the peace plan.
-NATO said it was also studying efforts to curb the flow of arms to the rebels.
-The draft peace plan called for three-year interim settlement that would provide greater autonomy for Kosovo within Yugoslavia, and the deployment of a NATO-led international military force to help implement the agreement.
-On March 18, 1999, the ethnic Albanian delegation to the peace talks signed the plan, but the Yugoslav delegation rejected it.
+They invited the two sides to

-Kosovo at a GlanceArea: 10,849 sq.km., or slightly smaller than ConnecticutLeadership: President Fatmir Sejdiu Prime Minister Hashim ThaciPopulation: 1.956 million (1991 Yugoslav census)Ethnic Composition: 82.2% Albanian; 9.9% Serbian.
+Kosovo at a Glance

+Area: 10,849 sq.km., or slightly smaller than Connecticut

+Leadership: President Fatmir Sejdiu Prime Minister Hashim Thaci

+Population: 1.956 million (1991 Yugoslav census)

+Ethnic Composition: 82.2% Albanian; 9.9% Serbian.
 Smaller groups include Muslims, Roma, Montenegrins, Turks, and others (1991 census)